Improving web security for content management systems like WordPress

-Zero Trust Web Applications is the best way to limit access to your admin panel.
+Web Applications is the best way to limit access to your admin panel.
 You can restrict access based on user instead of device, and it allows for very granular control.
-Setup of a Self-hosted web application is very easy, for more information refer to the Self-hosted applications section of the Zero Trust developer documentation.
+Setup of a Self-hosted web application is very easy, for more information refer to the section of the Zero Trust developer documentation.

 After configuring a web application, users will be required to authenticate in some way before they can access the restricted content.
 The default method is through email multifactor authentication: